MalekAlthubiany/Uploading-a-Shell-in-WordPress-via-SQLi-Entry-Point/README.md

 2. **Editing a Plugin**:
    - Navigate to the Plugins section.
-   - Choose the "Hello Dolly" plugin (or any other available plugin).
+   - Choose the "Hello Dolly" plugin
    - Edit the plugin file (e.g., `hello.php`) to include a web shell code.
    - Update the plugin with the modified code.